SocksTheWolf/AntiScamBot/docs/faq.md

 ![{{ site.bot_name }} Action Feed Screenshot](/assets/botbanchannel.png){:.centered}

 All bans will be logged into your server's audit log.
 You can revert any ban if you wish and {{ site.bot_name }} will not attempt to re-add it unless you explicitly ask it to reimport bans for your server.

+### How do I report a scam?

+Join the TAG server!
+The combat potential abuse, the ability to report is granted on a timer based on how long you are in the server.
+Users of the bot will be granted access upon successful activation.

+Reports are not visible until then.

 ### Can {{ site.bot_name }} ever ban the server owner or mods?